 Please consult the Framework document for NKS-B which can be found on the NKS web site for further information on the individual categories.

 Please provide a short summary of the proposed activity.
 If the proposal is for a continued activity, a short summary is also needed of the results achieved so far, including information on the current progress on milestones and deliverables stated in the contract for the current activity period (see section on milestones and deliverables below).
 It is strongly recommended to add more detailed information in a separate file (please refer to the section ‘Supplementary description’ below).
 NOTE: Activities planned to extend over more than 1 year should be scheduled and conducted in such a way that distinct and discrete deliverables are produced in each year.

-The requested funding for 2017 should be given in thousand DKK, with decimal point (.) as a separator for decimals.
-If continuation of the activity is assumed in 2018 (and possibly later), please state the expected requested funding in thousand DKK for subsequent years.
+The requested funding for 2021 should be given in thousand DKK, with comma (,) as a separator for decimals.
+If continuation of the activity is assumed in 2022 (and possibly later), please state the expected requested funding in thousand DKK for subsequent years.
 Generally, an activity will not receive more than 600 kDKK per year from NKS.
 Please note, NKS will only award funding for 1 year at a time and additional funding for continuation of an activity must be applied for on a separate basis through subsequent NKS-B Call for Proposals.

 Relevance of proposed activity to NKS criteria